YomnaMohsen/Medical-Lab/README.md

 # Medical-Lab API Project

 ## Description
 Medical Lab API built using Node.js, Express, and MongoDB with Mongoose.
-The API enables creating doctors and patients accounts by administrative-staff, managing lab test results by doctors and patinets can reteriving different lab test results related them.
-The project is desgined to be secure by implementing authentication, authorization and data validation.
+The API enables creating doctors and patients accounts by administrative-staff, managing lab test results by doctors.
+Moreover, patinets can reterive different lab test results related them.
+The project is desgined to be secured by implementing authentication and authorization using JWT token and data validation is implemented using Mongoose validation.

 ## Table of Contents
 - [Project Description](#description)